fluent/fluentd-docs-gitbook/guides/http-to-hdfs.md

 ## HDFS Configuration

 Append operations are not enabled by default.
-Please put these configurations into your hdfs-site.xml file and restart the whole cluster.
+Please put these configurations into your `hdfs-site.xml` file and restart the whole
+cluster:

 ```
 <property>